On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

 is a weak equivalence.
-The case $n=0$ is the assertion that $X$ is very flat, which true by assumption.
+The case $n=0$ is the assertion that $X$ is very flat, which is true by assumption.
 For the inductive step, consider the diagram

 The map from the pushout of the top row to the pushout of the bottom row is~\eqref{eq:129}.
-The rightmost horizontal maps are $h$-cofibrations by assumption.
-The left vertical map is a weak equivalence by induction.
-The equivalence~\eqref{eq:128} implies that the middle vertical map is a weak equivalence.
-The right vertical map is a weak equivalence since $X$ and $B$ are very flat.
-The map~\eqref{eq:129} of pushouts is then a weak equivalence since $h$-cofibrations are flat (Corollary~\ref{thm:199}).
-This completes the proof. \end{pf}
+The rightmost horizontal maps are $h$-cofibrations by Condition~\ref{cond:1}.
+The left vertical map is a weak equivalence by induction, and the other two vertical maps are weak equivalences since $(A\to B)$ is very flat (Example~\ref{eg:2}).
+The map of pushouts is therefore a weak equivalence since $h$-cofibrations are flat. \end{pf}

-In order to get at the homotopy types of cofibrant commutative rings we need an expression decomposing cofibrations of commutative rings into simpler pieces.
-As a start, suppose that $A\to B$ is a map of $G$-spectra.
-We wish to investigate the structure of $\sym B$ as a $\sym A$-module.
-For this, define a filtration